jahokas/Peer-reviews/README.md

 **Foursquare**

-I will Foursquare data sets to explore and cluster the neighborhoods in the city of Lyon.
-The work will be divided in the following topics:
+I will use Foursquare data sets to explore and cluster the neighborhoods in the city of Lyon.
+The work will be divided in the following prelimenary topics:
 + the map of Lyon
 + location of venues around neigbourhoods
 + Explorion and analysis of neighborhoods